Piteado

 Piteado is an artisan technique where pita or ixtle (thread made from the fiber of the century plant) is embroidered onto leather in decorative patterns.
 The technique is used to make belts, sandals, hair bands, saddles, and other leather accessories.
 The technique is popular in Mexico and Central America, and typical designs include flowers, animals, charreada, and Pre-Hispanic symbols.

-Jalisco, a Mexican State was famous for this type of handicraft, especially the town of Colotlan.
-This region has become a big producer of two kinds of non-traditional piteado industry.
-One which uses automated manufacturing embroidery machines to make imitation piteado products and one where non-precious silvery and golden wires are inserted in leather works which are then fraudulently traded as genuine gold and silver.